art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 Moreover, iLund4u plots each annotated hotspots in the same way: figures containing all proteomes from a community with your query proteome and only loci of your proteome (Fig. 12, 13).

-??? card_figure_red "**LoVis4u visualisation of 0-0 hotspot with query sequence** *(Figure 12)*"
+??? card_figure_red "**LoVis4u visualisation of *old-tin* hotspot (0-0) with query sequence** *(Figure 12)*"

 	![0-0_1](cmd_guide/img/0-0_wq.png){loading=lazy width="100%" }

-As you can see on Fig. 12, we have a hit to a Defense Finder database with a cargo protein encoded in our query sequence on 0-0 hotspot.
+As you can see on Fig. 12, we have a hit to a Defense Finder database with a cargo protein encoded in our query sequence on the *old-tin* hotspot (as expected to *old* even though *tin* remains unannotated by pharokka and pyhmmer).

-??? card_figure_blue "**LoVis4u visualisation of 0-1 hotspot with query sequence** *(Figure 13)*"
+??? card_figure_blue "**LoVis4u visualisation of *Z/fun* hotspot (0-1) with query sequence** *(Figure 13)*"

 	![0-1_1](cmd_guide/img/0-1_wq.png){loading=lazy width="100%" }

 As we mentioned above, we also have LoVis4u visualisation of each hotspot with only query proteome locus.
-Below on Fig. 14 we show 0-0 hotspot locus of our query P2 phage.
-We see that one out of three cargo proteins has a hit to the [OLD exonuclease](https://defensefinder.mdmlab.fr/wiki/defense-systems/old_exonuclease) of Defense Finder database.
+Below on Fig. 14 we show *old-tin* hotspot (0-0) locus of our query P2 phage.
+We see (as expected) that one out of three cargo proteins has a hit to the [OLD exonuclease](https://defensefinder.mdmlab.fr/wiki/defense-systems/old_exonuclease) of Defense Finder database.

 <figure markdown="span" style="align:center; margin-top: 0; margin-bottom: 0;">